namdev-rathod/DevOps-Real-Time-Interview-Questions/README.md

 205. What is use of AMI?
 206. What is the purpose and use of s3 bucket?
 207. Explain me how do you take backups for RDS?
+208. Do you any knowledge on setting up BigData cluster?
+209. How does auto scaling work?
+210. What type of ELB you used in the project?
+211. Are you only using cloud watch for monitoring?
+212. What is Lambda?
+213. How does it work?
+214. I want to run my job today at 5 pm how do you configure?
+215. Difference between Classic ELB and Application ELB?
+216. What is autoscaling?
+217. What is the launch configuration in auto scaling?
+218. Different types of storage in S3?
+219. Difference between EBS and NFS?
+220. What are Glacier and Snowball?
+221. What has required one resource in was to communicate with other resources?
+222.

 # Linux